IonicaBizau/scrape-it/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :moneybag: Donations

+Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

+[PayPal donations][paypal-donations] are appreciated too!
+Each dollar helps.

+Thanks! :heart:

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`3abn`](https://github.com/IonicaBizau/3abn#readme)—A 3ABN radio client in the terminal.
  - [`bandcamp-scraper`](https://github.com/masterT/bandcamp-scraper) (by Simon Thiboutôt)—A scraper for https://bandcamp.com
+ - [`cevo-lookup`](https://npmjs.com/package/cevo-lookup) (by Zack Boehm)—Searchs the CEVO Suspension List for bans by SteamID
  - [`codementor`](https://github.com/IonicaBizau/codementor#readme)—A scraper for codementor.io.
  - [`proxylist`](https://github.com/selfrefactor/proxylist#readme) (by self_refactor)—Get free proxy list
  - [`sahibinden`](https://npmjs.com/package/sahibinden) (by Cagatay Cali)—Simple sahibinden.com bot